josh-angert/google-data-analytics-case-study/README.md

 - Total number of bike rides (for the full 12-month period): There are about 8% more bike rides with Annual Members than there are with Casual Riders (about 400,000 more).
 - Number of rides per day and month
 - Average duration of rides per day and month
-- Number of rides by bike type (i.e., electric, docked, or classic), grouped by member type
+- Number of rides by bike type (i.e., Electric, Docked, or Classic), grouped by member type
 - Number of riders per station (I combined station lat/long coordinates with the total number of rides from each station, allowing me to create a heat map in Tableau.
 A user can filter the heat map between member types, zoom in and out, and reposition the map.)
 - Top 3 most popular stations (based on number of rides) for Annual Members and Casual Riders

 ### 6. Visualizing/Sharing the Data
 -----------
-To wrap things up, I created a dashboard (using **_Tableau_**) to summarize the key insights needed to answer the business question at hand: _How do Annual Members differ from Casual Riders?_ [Here is a link to the Tableau dashboard](https://public.tableau.com/views/Book2_16380472614180/Dashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).
+To wrap things up, I created a dashboard (using **_Tableau_**) to vizualize the key insights needed to answer the business question at hand: _How do Annual Members differ from Casual Riders?_ [Here is a link to the Tableau dashboard](https://public.tableau.com/views/Book2_16380472614180/Dashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 And here is a screenshot of the dashboard: